pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 This is where you can add/select audience information for your ONIX export.

 Depending on your market, the Audience, Ranges and Education values may be handled in various ways.
-In English speaking North America the following ONIX values are typically used.
+In English speaking North America, the following ONIX values are typically used.
 * ONIX Code List 28 for Audience codes
 * Audience Range for age and grade ranges